suneeshjacob/ACRoD/RSSRSSR.md

-The above Jacobian is based on the notations defined and described [here](Notation_and_Nomenclature.md).
+The above matrices are based on the notations defined and described [here](Notation_and_Nomenclature.md).

 Active joint velocities, in the corresponding order, can be viewed by running the following lines.
 ```py